Skip to main content

 If you recognize any of these situations, you need a fractional head of AI, or at least an audit to figure out where to start.

-What Gets Built (The AI Operating System)
+What Gets Built (Your Custom AI Operating System)

 The output is always the same structure, even though what gets built depends on your specific situation.
 The AI Operating System has six layers.
 Think of it like a building, the foundation has to be solid before you add floors.